Letters from Sister Dorothy Gwendoline Howard Elmes, 1941 - 1942 - Part 9

 fairy story or pilgrimage, outside were enormous dragons

-every scale different colour, their about the lawn even
+every scale different colour, then about the lawn were

 various storks also coloured & life side size, the whole